 “We didn’t know if they were coming back.”
-He favors us all with a wary look.
+Biles gives us a wary look.
 “Still don’t.”

 “Do we look like Knights, Kai Lom?”
 Lucky spreads his arms in a come-on-now gesture.
 “We lack the armor and malice.”

-“In a roundabout way,” Lom says.
-“Until recently, we have always paid extra to their cursed tithe-men.
-This last cycle, however, we didn’t have any coin to spare.
+“In a manner of speaking.”
+Lom lowers his hands.
+“We’ve always paid extra to their cursed tithe-men.
+This last cycle, however, we had no coin to spare.
 Our commerce has slowed—bandits and storms have taken their toll.”

-“Aye.”
+“That we did.”
 An angry tic materializes under his eye.
 “It wasn’t enough.
-The Justicers threatened us with retribution, but weren’t specific as to what it would be.
-I was afraid they might send a cadre of sorcerers, but Darksickle punishment is reserved for debtors, not for those who fail to pay extra.”
+The Justicers threatened us, said they would kill the adults and enslave the children.
+I was afraid they would send a cadre of Darksickle sorcerers.”

-“You are in luck, Mayor Lom,” Ren says.
-“They have burned a prairie and left you be.
+“You are fortunate, Kai Lom,” Ren says.
+“They burned the prairie and let you be.
 I’d count them as fools if they went any further.
-Why harry you with pain and servitude, when you reliably contribute more than you owe?”
+Why saddle you with pain and strife, when you reliably contribute more than you owe?”

 Lom considers this, then slowly nods.
-“You reason soundly, Master Wanderer.”
+“You reason soundly.”
 He turns and cups his mouth with a hand.
 “They’re not with Lyderea!
 It’s safe to come out!”

 For a long moment, nothing happens.
 Then people begin emerging from their shuttered homes.
-Under other circumstances, they might look comical; like cartoon creatures taking teeny tiny steps out from their hiding places.
-But this isn’t a cartoon, this is real life—their faces are raw with pain and fear.
+If they weren’t so scared, I would think they were comical.
+Like cartoon creatures taking teeny tiny steps out from their hiding places.
+But this isn’t a cartoon—their faces are raw with pain and fear.

-Ren says, “Master Lom, I am looking for a man named Terrelly Jindow.
+Ren says, “Master Lom, I seek a man named Terrelly Jindow.
 When I last saw him, he had taken residence in the Soothing Hand.”

 “I know of no such man.
 But you are free to look and see for yourself.”